akkupy/codeDump/README.md

 <div align="center">

 This is a repo created specially for Hacktoberfest 2022 Contribution.
-Looking out to getting contributed with some good quality codes.
+Looking out to contribute with some good quality codes Go for it!!!
-Hack it!!!

 [Check out the Guidelines](https://github.com/akkupy/Code_Dump/blob/main/CONTRIBUTING.md)